bus710/edgex-on-raspberry-pi/10_install_ubuntu.md

 #          ca-certificate: /etc/my_ca.pem
 ```

-This updated configuration has some assumptions:
+The configuration updated as below has some assumptions:
-1. There is a WiFi router and it has access point with SSID "office-1a" and password "1a-office" for example
+1. There is a WiFi router and it has access point with SSID "office-1a" and password "1a-office" for example.
-2. The ethernet of RPI will have a static IP 192.168.0.2 so that we can have an 1:1 ethernet connection even if there is no router available (If the host's ethernet is being used, just keep the ethernet sections as the original).
+2. The ethernet of RPI will have a static IP 192.168.0.2 so that we can have an 1:1 ethernet connection even if there is no router available (If the host's ethernet is being used, just keep the ethernets section as the original).
 ```yml
 version: 2
 ethernets: